-- a.
-Elementary students, (Grades (K-5): The student shall be suspended from the regular school program for ten (10) days and recommended for the Behavior Intervention Program, for a period of one (1) calendar year commencing with the date of the offense, with Substance Workback.
-The student shall complete the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
+(2) Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
+(2) The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with Substance Workback.
+Workback is allowed.
+The expulsion shall be held in abeyance if the student completes the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
+In the case of a student with a disability, expulsion would constitute a change in placement and would require action by the IEP/ 504 Team.

 The District substance abuse case manager shall monitor/verify that the student has completed the program.
-The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program. - b.
-Secondary students, (Grades 6-12): The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
-The student shall be placed in the Expulsion Abeyance Program for a period of one (1) calendar year commencing with the date of the offense, with no Workback allowed.
-The student shall complete the District approved or state-certified drug rehabilitation or treatment program with a certified addiction professional.
-The District substance abuse case manager shall monitor/verify that the student has completed the program.
+The student may return to a regular school program upon successful completion of the prescribed rehabilitation or treatment program.